Characterization and optimized engineering of bosonic quantum interfaces under single-mode operational constraints: Introduction

-However, implementing an arbitrary two-mode interface is generally challenging due to various experimental limitations.
-One such limitation is that the type of interaction is restricted by the physical properties of the platform.
-For examples, the Stokes and anti-Stokes interactions in electro-optical \cite{optomechanical_tsang2011} or optomechanical systems \cite{cavityopto2014} typically generate either a TMS or BS interface; QNDI arises naturally between light and atoms ensemble as the interaction is bilinear in the quadrature of each system \cite{QND2004,Filip2010}.
+Implementing a two-mode interface with the desired type and strength is generally challenging due to various experimental limitations.
+First the type of interaction is usually restricted by the physical properties of the platform.
+For examples, the Stokes and anti-Stokes interactions in electro-optical \cite{optomechanical_tsang2011} or optomechanical systems \cite{cavityopto2014} typically generate either a TMS or BS interface; QNDI arises naturally between light and atoms ensemble as the interaction is bilinear in the quadrature of each system \cite{atomic_ensemble3,Filip2010}.
 Furthermore, there are limitations in the interaction strength.
 For example, the strength of the quantum light-atom interface is characterized by the optical depth of the atomic ensemble \cite{atom_light_ensemble_rmp2010} that cannot be arbitrarily large, since the dense atomic ensemble is avoided to prevent unwanted interaction, such as the dephasing induced by the dipole interaction \cite{atomdephasing2021}.